 According to data from the FBI’s Uniform Crime Reporting program, there were 69,502 reported property crimes on college campuses in 2015.
-During the same year, Clery Act reports on campus safety reported that there were 1,926 fires within on-campus student housing.
+In 2018, Clery Act reports on campus safety reported that there were 1,726 fires within on-campus student housing.

 As a result, college families are smart to make-a-plan in case a student is a victim of theft, their property is damaged by a fire or water damage or if they are found responsible for damages they may cause.
 In fact, according to a survey by College Parents of America, a majority of state insurance commissioners recommend college students consider renters insurance.